 Class 8 Science Chapter 9 Important Questions of Friction for CBSE and State board students updated for new academic session 2023-24.
 Class 8 Science chapter 9 extra question answers contain all the important questions taken from NCERT books issued for 2023-24 exams.
 Questions are based on important topics from CBSE textbook and covers the complete chapter 9 of class 8 Science.

-Class 8 Science Chapter 9 Important Questions for 2022-2023
+Class 8 Science Chapter 9 Important Questions

-|Contents:||Important Extra Questions with Answers|
+|Contents:||Important Extra Questions|

 Class 8 Science Chapter 9 Important Questions Set – 1

-What do you mean by “sexual reproduction and asexual reproduction”?
+What do you mean by “friction”?